Schiano: Two Rutgers football players have coronavirus - WHIZ News

+A week after the football team returned to campus, Rutgers is reporting cases of coronavirus with some players.

-Coach Greg Schiano discussed the positive tests Monday during a virtual conference call with the media.
-It was his first availability since the team was allowed to return to campus last week for voluntary workouts.
+Coach Greg Schiano disclosed Monday during a conference call with the media two players has tested positive for the virus.
+It was his first availability since the team was allowed to return for voluntary workouts.

 Schiano said players and coaches were tested before the team returned on June 15, either with mail-in tests or after being tested locally.
 One of the positive tests came from those samples and the player was not allowed to return to campus and is being isolated at home.